julianshapiro/velocity/packages/velocity/README.md

 As for Velocity, its focus is on being a very lightweight, very fast tool for drastically improving UI animation performance and workflow.
 I've dedicated the last three months of my life to it.

-With each of these solutions, we're comparing options that are the product of nothing but pure love -- for performance and for the Web.
-Enjoy them for what they are.
+With each of these solutions, we're comparing options that are the product of nothing but love -- for performance and for the Web.
 Choose whichever is best suited to your task at-hand.
 They're all very fast.

 ========